 The key characteristics would be a beer light in colour, with a clean malt bill (often just a lager malt) that allows an unabridged hop expression.
 Because of this we’d expect a wider spectrum of possible flavours to come through in the style than in a WCIPA.
 They’re pretty heavily hopped, more so than a quintessential West Coast IPA, so a natural haze could be present (but won’t always be).
 The real trademark for us, that we feel has carried through all our experimentation with the style thus far, and it has in common with a WCIPA, is a fantastic resinous bitterness.
 We find they’re often quite smooth in terms of mouthfeel, bordering on soft to some drinkers.
 They’re designed to be fun beers to drink and a great base for experimentation, as we’ll explore here, and not restricted in some of the ways a WCIPA would be.

-To give some examples of how you can approach the California IPA, we currently have 3 unique interpretations out in the wild.
+To give some examples of how you can approach the California IPA, here's 3 unique interpretations from the last couple of years.
 Silver Strand offers waves of fresh, clean bitterness weaving in and out of punchy pineapple and guava notes from hop contingent of El Dorado, Mosaic and Cascade.
 It’s direct and refreshing.
 Crystal Cove takes a different approach (dare we say it - a little West Coast inspired), with more colour coming through in the hearty malts and just a touch more sweetness than usual, playing against beautiful orange notes from vibrant Amarillo and Mandarina Bavaria hops.

 Neo Normal is something different again.
 This was originally created to show off the qualities of Talus.
 We’ve found that the crisp base and candid bitterness is a perfect complement to the hop, with pithy pink grapefruit for days.